lopezdsr/sql-query/index_management.md

 ## Limitations
 {: #limitations_ds}

 Data skipping sometimes does not work if type *casting* is used in the `WHERE` clause.
-For example, given a min/max index on a column with a short data type, the following query does not benefit from data skipping:
+For example, given a MinMax index on a column with a short data type, the following query does not benefit from data skipping:

 ```
 select * from table where shortType > 1
 ```

-{{site.data.keyword.sparks}} evaluates the query as `(cast(shortType#3 as int) > 1)` because the constant 1 is of type *integer*.
+Apache Spark evaluates the query as `(cast(shortType#3 as int) > 1)` because the constant 1 is of type *integer*.

-Note that in some cases {{site.data.keyword.sparks}} automatically casts the literal to the right type.
+Note that in some cases Apache Spark automatically casts the literal to the right type.
 For example, the previous query works for all other numerical types, except for the byte type, as it requires casting, as well.
 To benefit from data skipping in such cases, ensure that the literal has the same type as the column type, as in the following example: